mathusanm6/DW-Project-ExtractTransformLoad/report.md

 - Join between steam_data and games_data on id column
 - Join between game_genres and the merged_data on step before, on column id
 - Join genres_data and merged_data on genre_id
-- Build genres_insights which correspond to the average number of players per genre
 - Compute engagement score = rating * log(number of players)
 - Reorganise columns order and names
-- Saving datas as csv files in local data repository
+- Saving merged_data as csv file in local data repository

 #### Load Phase
 Using pandas and sqlite3 API to load cleaned data to SQLite database.